StanfordDC/admin-backend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Backend designed to support an administrative interface for managing waste types.
-It provides comprehensive functionality for administrators to oversee and update various waste types.
-It also tracks and reports key usage metrics, including the total number of application usages and the accuracy of classifications.
+The project is designed specifically for administrators to efficiently manage waste types and gain insights into mobile app usage.

+The backend provides comprehensive functionality for administrators to manage waste types and the logic to track mobile app usage metrics

 ### Built With
 * [![Go][go.com]][go-url]